DARR

 Ribbon width = risks.
 Colours trace the MIT research domains.

-What the two relevance filters keep and set aside:
+What the two scope filters keep and set aside:

 Kept · a deployer can act on it